 Bridging the Gap

-We believe all child deserve a fair start in life.
+We believe all children deserve a fair start in life.

 PathFinders ensures the most vulnerable and unsupported children in Hong Kong are protected and respected, and their Foreign Domestic Worker (FDW) mothers are empowered to find a path to a brighter future.